elginarda-233/babelbit_validator/README.md

 btcli subnet register --wallet.name <your cold> --wallet.hotkey <your hot>
 ```

-2. Register a chute user via the CLI with the same hotkey you registered on Babelbit with, in order to deploy chutes for Babelbit with "babelbit" in the chute name.
+2. Upgrade Chutes to a Developer-Enable Account
+Miners need a chutes developer account ( `chutes.ai` ).

+IMPORTANT: you require a ***developer enabled account*** on Chutes to mine.
+Normal API keys cannot deploy chutes right now.

 3. Train a model
 ```bash